-This course will cover the basic rhythmic and expressional vocabulary of Kathak - an ever evolving form of Classical Indian dance.
-Focussing on posture, co-ordination and a range of movements enriched with Indian music, the training will give an access into the practise and appreciation of this dramatic dance form that embodies beauty and soul; accompanied by a tabla player for some sessions.
+This course will cover the basic rhythmic and expressional vocabulary of Kathak, an ever evolving form of Classical Indian dance.
+Focussing on posture, co-ordination and a range of movements enriched with Indian music, the training will give an access into the practise and appreciation of this dramatic dance form that embodies beauty and soul.
 Achievement on your course will be measured by whether you meet the following learning outcomes.
-At the start of the course you will have an opportunity to discuss these with your tutor and set your own personal targets, linked to the learning outcomes and future goals i.e. progression to an advanced-level course
+At the start of the course you will have an opportunity to discuss these with your tutor and set your own personal targets, linked to the learning outcomes and future goals, i.e. progression to an advanced-level course

 You will be doing a general and a style specific warm up at the beginning of the class to prepare the body for dance.
 You will be doing patterns of movement demonstrated by the tutor.
 You will be practising them to the accompaniment of the tabla (Indian percussion instrument).
 In order to ensure you make the best possible progress on your course, you will have regular constructive and supportive feedback from your tutor.
 The tutor will also set assessment activities involving student exchange of ideas and student self-assessment for all students.

 An open mind and a willingness to learn.